v4-adi/dandelion/README.md

 The translations (strings.xml) are licensed CC0 1.0.

 ### WebApp
-The app is developed as a WebApp because currently diaspora\* doesn't have an API that can be used to create a native interface to retrieve the user's data, publications, direct messages and so on.
-That's why there are only WebApps for diaspora\* out there.
+The app is developed as a WebApp because currently diaspora\* doesn't have an functional API that can be used to create a native interface to retrieve the user's data, publications, direct messages and so on.
+That's why there are currently only WebApps for diaspora\* out there.
 [Stay tuned on diaspora\* issues](https://github.com/diaspora/diaspora/labels/api) about API.

 Why is a WebApp better than using the mobile site on a browser?